-Liberty Cap Trail is a 13.4 mile lightly trafficked out and back trail located near Redlands, CO that features beautiful wild flowers and is rated as moderate.
+Liberty Cap Trail is a 13.4 mile lightly trafficked out and back trail located near Redlands, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.

 From the Wildwood Trailhead on the East side of Colorado National Monument you have to climb the mesa fast via switchbacks that climb the wall quickly.
 Beautiful trail offering an impressive vista of Colorado National Monument and Independence Rock in particular.
 Not wanting to pay parking I used the Wildwood Trailhead on the East side of the park that then connects with Liberty Cap trail.
 This access point requires some steep inclines, but once you've made it to the top of the mesa you're rewarded with beautiful views.

 Beautiful Mesa trail.
 Big climb to the top.